kranzky/insoluble/folly.md

 As they continued their walk, they couldn't help but notice the suits tightly draped and worn by the bustling crowd, a clear sign of the market's prosperity.

 Amber spoke warmly, "Even on my deathbed, I'll be smiling at the wad of wealth we get."
 Mike chuckled, "Chinese whiskey, jobs in a jug, and a blossom of fortune."

-Exposition;11:Amber NOTICED MIKE SMIRK

-As Amber noticed a smirk on Mike's face, he suddenly said, "Just imagine, in this market, even the suits are thickly worn!"
-He laid a heavy emphasis on the phrase, making Julie chuckle at his wit.

 A sudden compulsion coursed through Mike's innermost veins, igniting a spark of interest in the science of trade.
 As the concierge ushers Mike to the railing of the hotel balcony, he gazes upon the market below.